Round-robin item allocation: Round-robin for groups

 Intuitively, B(r,s) of an agent represents the probability that the agent is happy with the final allocation.
 If s ≤ 0, then by definition this probability is 1: the agent needs no more goods to be happy.
-If 0<s and r<s, then this probability is 0: the agent cannot be happy, since he needs more goods than are available.
+If 0<s and r<s, then this probability is 0: the agent cannot be happy, since they need more goods than are available.
 Otherwise, B(r,s) is the average between B(r-1,s) - when the other group takes a good wanted by the agent, and B(r-1,s-1) - when the agent's group takes a good wanted by the agent.
 The term B(r-2,s-1) represents the situation when both groups take a good wanted by the agent.
 Once B(r,s) is computed, the weight function w is defined as follows: $w(r,s) := B(r,s) - B(r-1,s)$ When using this weight function and running RWAV with two groups, the fraction of happy members in group 1 is at least B(r, s(r)), and the fraction of happy members in group 2 is at least B(r-1, s(r)).
 The function s(r) is determined by the fairness criterion.
 For example, for 1-out-of-3 maximin-share fairness, s(r) = floor(r/3).
 The following table shows some values of the function B, with the values of B(r-1, floor(r/3)) boldfaced:

 From this one can conclude that the RWAV algorithm guarantees that, in both groups, at least 75% of the members feel that the allocation is 1-out-of-3 MMS fair.